rocketlend/protocol/README.md

   party on the lender's behalf
 - Set the allowance for transfers of debt into one of their lending pools from their other lending pools
-- Withdraw RPL that is not currently borrowed from one of their lending pools
+- Withdraw RPL that is not currently borrowed, and/or ETH that was reclaimed from a default, from one of their lending pools
 - Withdraw any interest paid to one of their lending pools, and optionally supply it back to the pool
 - Withdraw any remaining debt (borrowed RPL plus interest) from a node after